-If you want to truly stand out from the smartwatch-wearing crowd then a customised watch face of your own is the way to go — and just about every Android Wear watch makes it possible, provided you have the right app installed.
+If you want your smartwatch to stand out from crowd, a customised watch face of your own is the way to go β and just about every Android Wear watch makes it possible, provided you have the right app installed.

 1. Choose your app